abiswas3/differentialprivacy/ShufflePrivacy/Readme.md

    an arbitrarily large gap in sample complexity between the shuffled and local models. <div class=question>I have not verified myself what the accuracy guarantees of known local models are.
-Perhaps this is something I should do.</div>
+Perhaps this is something I should do.
+But Grahams survey paper does this</div>
 2. Local and shuffle privacy are equivalent when we impose the constraints of pure differential privacy and single-message randomizers.
+   Not anymore: <div class="question"> [Now there (Sep 2021)](/ShuffleSumMeanEstimateRasmus/) there is a paper that gives near central guarantees for shuffle DP with near constant message complexity.
+Howo does this affect this papers findings? </div>

 ## The binary histogram